 Project work is designed to familiarize students with the practices necessary to create and manage industry projects.
 Projects may be assigned individually or as a group.
 If as a group, grade is the same for all members.
 Drafts may be evaluated on an agreed upon schedule during the semester.
 Final deliverable will be turned in as a hard copy.
 Plagiarism is not allowed; all sources must be referenced.
+APA style is encouraged.

-Testing:
+Testina:

 Testing will consist of two or three exams of equal weight throughout the semester.
 All exams are individual deliverables.
 They consist of short answers related to the material being discussed and some mathematical problems.
 The exam format is usually closed book with no electronic devices allowed.
 Quizzes are frequent.
+Failure to follow instructions during exams may result in an "F" grade (0 points) for that exam.